Gunjan0703/devops-30days/day 2/docker.md

 A Docker container is like actually cooking the meal using the recipe:It's a running instance of an imageIt's the actual application working and doing its jobEach container is isolated from othersYou can have multiple containers from the same image.

 ![Commands](images/commands.png)

+## Installation

+sudo apt install docker.io - to install docker on linux sudo systemctl enable docker - to enable docker sudo systemctl status docker - to ckes the status of the docker whether it is running or not